Even on the weekend, there’s never a dull moment in the city of seven hills!

 1. Start with Brunch

-Going out for brunch wasn’t a Portuguese tradition, but the trend has stuck in Lisbon for a while now.
+Going out for brunch in Lisbon isn’t a Portuguese tradition, but the trend has stuck around in the city for a while now.
 Therefore these days it’s hard to not find a place advertising brunches on Sundays and some even dare to serve it all day, every day of the week.
-Locals’ favorite spots include the Instagrammable Nicolau Lisboa in the Baixa-Chiado neighborhood and the less crowded Dear Breakfast near the Santos neighborhood.

 2. Stroll by the Tagus River

 With over 300 days of sunshine a year, there’s a chance the weather will be just right for a walk by the Tagus River.
 The pathways between Cais do Sodré and Alcântara, and Padrão dos Descobrimentos and the Belém Tower are the most popular.
 They’re also bike-friendly in case you’d rather pedal your way through.
 Too cold to be outside?
 Find refuge in one of the Cais do Sodré cafés with a view to the river.

 3. Visit Museums in the Afternoon

 Paid museums are free for Portuguese citizens from 10 a.m. to 2 p.m. on Sundays, which means some places will probably be more crowded during this window.
 If visiting a couple of museums is part of your Sunday in Lisbon plans, go after lunch.
 It’s more likely you’ll have the place to yourself.